rekram1-node/NetworkMonitor/README.md

 follow prompts and add correct stuff as needed

 #### Uploads
-The "config.yaml" file will contain a parameter called "uploadscripts" add the name of your bash/scripting file that will handle your uploads (this file will need to be in the same directory as your configuration file)
+The "config.yaml" file will contain a parameter called "uploadscripts" add your script and it will be called when you run the app with the "-upload" flag
-Note: Be sure to chmod (or other equivalent) so that the application can run it

-#### Usage
+## Usage
 All settings for this will be configured on initialization and can be edited in the configuration file during run.
 The app will initialize a new directory: "network-monitor" at root for your OS, and add the file: "config.yaml" While initializing you will be walked through a series of prompts to help you have a properly configured app